 How to Create Text Outlines in Illustrator

 Adobe Illustrator is the premier professional design program for graphic designers and cut file designers.
+And there’s a Free Trial for it over at Adobe!
 There are other design programs out there (including a couple of free ones), but their capabilities are limited in comparison to Illustrator.

 Don’t worry, you can turn fonts into a vector object with a simple process!
 It’s the first step to designing your own SVG files, and I will show you how easy it is in this step by step tutorial.